Oral glutathione supplementation has become very popular in the past decade.

 ORAL GLUTATHIONE IN STUDIES ON HEALTHY ADULTS

-Research published so far using healthy human subjects proves very poor bioavailability of oral and dietary glutathione:
+Research published before 2013 using healthy human subjects proves very poor bioavailability of oral and dietary glutathione:

 “Effects of oral glutathione supplementation on systemic oxidative stress biomarkers in human volunteers”, Journal of Alternative and Complementary Medicine, September 2011; 17(9):827-33.